d-turner/fullstack-app-with-react-redux/README.md

 ### Style

 * It is highly recommended to use an javascript linter
-* the project uses eslint for styling
+* The project uses eslint for styling
-* the configuration is based on the AirBnB plugin
+* The configuration is based on the AirBnB plugin
-* setting this up is different for every editor, for Visual Studio Code just install the eslint extension
+* Setting this up is different for every editor, for Visual Studio Code just install the eslint extension

 ### Testing